doddatpivotal/winterfell-aws-concourse-setup/Readme.md

 1. Use Pivnet to retrieve stemcells and then upload into bosh

+>See [Concourse Compatibility](https://docs.pivotal.io/p-concourse/index.html#compatibility) for supported stemcells

 Log into Pivnet

-Download stemcell **may have to update release version and identifier**
+Identify the stemcell version and slug

->See [Concourse Compatibility](https://docs.pivotal.io/p-concourse/index.html#compatibility) for supported stemcells
+Download stemcell (this is to ensure you have accepted the eula)

 Your token may be found at ~/.pivnetrc

-Get the supported XENIAL_VERSION from [Concourse for PCF docs](https://docs.pivotal.io/p-concourse/4-x/index.html#compatibility)

 ```bash
 ./scripts/retrieve-and-upload-stemcell.sh $PIVNET_API_TOKEN $XENIAL_VERSION $XENIAL_SLUG